Free SEO and lead teardown

 Design, first-screen message, mobile layout, page speed, service-page structure, calls to action, forms, local SEO basics, AI-search clarity, visible trust signals, and obvious migration risks.

-Will you tell me to rebuild no matter what?
+Will you tell me to revamp no matter what?

-We explain the likely scope, what should be preserved, what should change, and whether the lean $1,000-$2,000 rebuild range is realistic.
-The goal is a site that works for buyers, Google, and AI search without becoming another bloated platform project.
+We explain the likely scope, what should be preserved, what should change, and whether the lean $1,000-$2,000 build or revamp range is realistic.
+The goal is a site that works for buyers and modern search without becoming another heavy platform project.
 For budget context, see the Utah website cost guide.

 First step

-Let the current site tell us where to start.
+Let the current site or first-site goal tell us where to start.